Kepler-11d: Name and discovery

 As with all exoplanets, Kepler-11d is named first for its host star, Kepler-11.
 Because Kepler-11d was announced at the same time as the five other planets in the system, their names are sorted by their distances from the host star; thus, because Kepler-11d is the third planet from Kepler-11, it was given the designation d.
-Kepler-11 was named for the Kepler spacecraft, a NASA Earth-trailing satellite purposed with discovering Earth-like planets in a small area of the sky between the constellations Cygnus and Lyra by observing planets that transit, or cross in front of, their host stars with respect to Earth.
+Kepler-11 was named for the Kepler space telescope, a NASA Earth-trailing satellite purposed with discovering Earth-like planets in a small area of the sky between the constellations Cygnus and Lyra by observing planets that transit, or cross in front of, their host stars with respect to Earth.
 The transit causes the star's brightness to dim slightly and at a regular rate, a phenomenon that the Kepler satellite notes till future study can prove or disprove the existence of a planetary body.
 Kepler-11d was flagged by Kepler-11, given the designation KOI-157.

 Required follow-up observations were conducted at the Hale and Shane telescopes in California; the W. M. Keck Observatory's Keck I telescope in Hawaii; telescopes at the WIYN, Whipple, and MMT observatories in Arizona; and the Hobby–Eberly and Harlan J. Smith telescopes of west Texas.
 Additionally, the Spitzer Space Telescope was used.
 Kepler-11d, along with its five sister planets, were announced to the public on February 2, 2011.
 Its discovery paper was published in the journal Nature the next day.